carmina-hatnean/Bugs/README.md

 **Description**

-A website should have a favicon.
+A website should have a favicon and no error in the console.

 **Steps to reproduce**